lava/challenges/README.md

 Areas: Systems Programming, Brainfuck

-Estimated difficulty: 11/10
+Estimated difficulty: 11/10 for doing everything by hand, 8.5/10 when

-Estimated difficulty when writing a brainfuck-transpiler instead of writing "raw" brainfuck: 8.5/10
+Estimated difficulty when writing a brainfuck-transpiler instead of writing "raw" brainfuck:

 ## Parse tree manipulation extension for C++